 - the bell

-This guide is for the most common of the different types of clarinet which is the clarinet in Bb but a lot of the features are very similar on other types too.
+This guide is for the most common of the different types of clarinet, which is the clarinet in Bb but a lot of the features are very similar to other types too.

 As they blow into it, they blow across a small piece of cane called the reed which sits on what is called the table.